apollographql/apollo-server/docs/source/features/apq.md

 If configured correctly, browser's dev tools should verify that queries are now sent as GET requests, and receive appropriate `Cache-Control` response headers.

 <h3 id="setup-cdn" title="3.
-Set up a CDN">Step 3: Set up a CDN!</h3>
+Set up a CDN">Step 3: Set up a CDN</h3>

 How exactly this works depends on exactly which CDN you chose.
 Configure your CDN to send requests to Apollo Server.
 Some CDNs may need to be specially configured to honor origin Cache-Control headers; for example, here is [Akamai's documentation on that setting](https://learn.akamai.com/en-us/webhelp/ion/oca/GUID-57C31126-F745-4FFB-AA92-6A5AAC36A8DA.html).
-If all is well, cacheable queries should now be saved by the CDN!
+If all is well, cacheable queries should now be saved by the CDN.

 > Note that requests served directly by a CDN will not show up in the Engine dashboard.